 Wherever I could, I doubled the lumber to reinforce the frame.

-Once you have your frame constructed, it's just a matter of stapling heavy, clear plastic over it to finish it.
-You may wish to add carpet scraps at the top corners, as that one sharp edge that may tear the plastic.
+Once you have your frame constructed, it's just a matter of stapling heavy (6 mil), clear plastic over it to finish it.
+You may wish to add carpet scraps at the top corners, as it only takes one sharp edge to tear the plastic.